javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( isFinite(num) );
 ```

-Please note that an empty or a space-only string is treated as `0` in all numeric functions including `isFinite`.
+Please note that spaces in a string are treated as a `0` in all numeric functions, including `isFinite`.

 ```smart header="Compare with `Object.is`"